sharathvutpala/redis-cluster/README.md

 Cloudformation stack redis.json is used to provide the infrastructure needed for building the high-available redis cluster mentioned in this guide.

+Present setup is automated with the help of Ansible.
+A role called ansible-redis is used.

+From the host machine we can configure the infrastructure mentioned in this guide, by running ansible-playbook "redis-ansible.yml" with some arguments.

+ansible-playbook -i inventory.txt redis-ansible.yml -u ubuntu -b